Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Best Flooring for Rental Properties: Why Landlords Choose LVT

 If you manage rental properties, you already know the flooring takes a beating.
-Tenants move furniture without felt pads, kitchens get water spills that sit for hours, hallways see boot traffic all winter and every void period means a deep clean — or a replacement.
-The right flooring also has to meet basic hygiene standards for back-to-back tenancies.
+Tenants move furniture without felt pads, kitchens get water spills that sit for hours, hallways see boot traffic all winter and every void period means a deep clean or a replacement.

-For most UK landlords, that means LVT — with engineered wood as the premium option for higher-end rentals.
-Here’s why, which products are worth your money and how Grosvenor+ can cut your flooring costs across your entire portfolio.
+For most UK landlords that means LVT plus engineered wood as the premium option for higher-end rentals.
+Here is why, which products are worth your money and how Grosvenor+ can cut your flooring costs across your entire portfolio.

 Why LVT Dominates Rental Properties